geerlingguy/jeffgeerling-com/README.md

     docker-compose exec drupal bash -c 'drush site:install minimal --db-url="mysql://drupal:$DRUPAL_DATABASE_PASSWORD@$DRUPAL_DATABASE_HOST/drupal" --site-name="Jeff Geerling" --existing-config -y'

+> **Note**: It's preferred you store the database connection details in a separate `settings.local.php` file; otherwise, Drupal will try to stuff the connection details into the main `settings.php` file.
+Sensitive information like database passwords should _not_ be stored in this repository's `settings.php`.

 ### Migrating Content

+First, make sure you have a local copy of the Drupal 7 database available; see the [drupal7db README](drupal7db/README.md) for setup instructions.

 When you're ready to migrate content from the `drupal7` site database, run: